chipsalliance/verible/README.md

 To pipe from stdin, use '-' as <file>.

   Flags from verilog/tools/formatter/verilog_format.cc:
+    --failsafe_success (If true, always exit with 0 status, even if there were input errors or internal errors.
+In all error conditions, the original text is always preserved.
+This is useful in deploying services where fail-safe behaviors should be considered a success.); default: true;
     --inplace (If true, overwrite the input file on successful conditions.);
       default: false;
     --lines (Specific lines to format, 1-based, comma-separated, inclusive N-M